influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 In general, more RAM helps queries return faster.
 Your RAM requirements are primarily determined by [series cardinality](/influxdb/v1.7/concepts/glossary/#series-cardinality).
 Higher cardinality requires more RAM.
 Regardless of RAM, a series cardinality of 10 million or more can cause OOM failures.
 You can usually resolve OOM issues by redesigning your [schema](/influxdb/v1.7/concepts/glossary/#schema).

-## Additional cluster sizing guidelines
+## Guidelines per cluster

-The following InfluxDB Enterprise guidelines consider criteria, such as series cardinality, infrastructure (in this case, AWS EC2 R4 instances), replication factor, and write loads, query loads, and write/query loads combined.

-> These guidelines stem from a DevOps monitoring use case, maintaining a group of computers, monitoring server metrics, such as CPU, kernel, memory, disk space, disk I/O, network, and so on.

-### Infrastructure

-For the following AWS EC2 memory optimized instances:
+InfluxDB Enterprise guidelines vary by writes and queries per second (both isolated and combined), series cardinality, replication factor, and infrastructure-AWS EC2 R4 instances or equivalent:
 - R4.xlarge (4 cores)
 - R4.2xlarge (8 cores)
 - R4.4xlarge (16 cores)
 - R4.8xlarge (32 cores)

+> Guidelines stem from a DevOps monitoring use case: maintaining a group of computers and monitoring server metrics (such as CPU, kernel, memory, disk space, disk I/O, network, and so on).

 ### Recommended cluster configurations

-We recommend cluster configurations depending on a combination of the following criteria:
+Cluster configurations guidelines are organized by:

 - Series cardinality in your data set: 10,000, 100,000, 1,000,000, or 10,000,000
 - Number of data nodes